pedrxhenryque/pedrxhenryque/README.md

 ###

-<p align="left">💻 I'm a Computer Science student at the State University of Paraíba (UEPB).<br>🌐 Currently specializing in full-stack web development, aiming to master both frontend and backend technologies.<br>💾 Exploring the world of databases, always looking to expand my knowledge and enhance my tech skills.</p>
+<p align="left">💻 I'm a Computer Science student at the State University of Paraíba (UEPB).  <br>💼 Working as an intern at Compass UOL.  <br>🤖 Specializing in Robotic Process Automation (RPA) to streamline and optimize digital workflows.  <br>🛠️ Here you can find some of my projects involving frontend and backend development.</p>

 ###